jsiek/abstract-binding-trees/README.md

 ## Important Properties of Substitution

-A fundamental property of (single) substitution is that two substitutions commute with one another if the variables are different, a property known as the Substitution Lemma in Barendregt's The Lambda Calculus.
+An important property of (single) substitution is that two substitutions commute with one another if the variables are different, a property known as the Substitution Lemma in Barendregt's The Lambda Calculus.